riffon3000/game-clicky-memory/README.md

 <h1>Memory Game: Clicky</h1>
 <br>
 Game Clicky Memory is a memory game with React.
 Application keeps track of the user's score.
 The user's score will reset to 0 if they click the same image more than once.
-Every time an image is clicked, the images rendered shuffle on the page.
+Every time an image is clicked, the images rendered shuffle on the page.<br>
-<br><br>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts